 Neglect is when someone is not being cared for properly, either by themselves or by the person or authority responsible for them.
-A neglected person may not have enough food to eat, be living somewhere that’s cold, dirty or damp.
-They may even be being denied important medical and social care.
-It is important the everybody gets the professional help they need, especially if they require medication.
+A neglected person may not have enough food to eat or be living somewhere that’s cold, dirty or damp, or they may not be fully dressed or appear to have washed.
+They may be being denied important medical and social care.
+It is important the everybody gets the professional help they need, especially if they take medication.

 Self-neglect is the inability to perform activities of daily living, even though the adult understands the need to do them.
 It can include an inability to recognise unsafe living conditions.
 However, adults have a right to make their own decisions, including the use of alcohol and drugs, even if that means they choose to remain in situations or indulge in behaviour which others consider inappropriate.
 Without any additional vulnerability, such as an illness or disability, adult protection intervention would not normally be appropriate.

 Where harm can happen

 A person can be subjected to harm anywhere: In their home, where they work, in a public place – often by the people closest to them.
 It can even happen in the very places tasked with the responsibility of protecting them such as a care home or day centre.